 The spa house belongs to the "Gottesgabe" salt works, and at the beginning of the 20th century it formed the centre of the spa park together with several gardens, selected shrubs and flower beds.
 The park and numerous buildings were severely damaged during a flood on the Ems in 1946.
 In the course of the redesign in the 1970s, parts of the spa park were built over.

 From spring onwards, there is a rattling in the air.
 Numerous storks settle around the saltworks and spend the summer here.
 The majestic birds can then be observed everywhere on the meadows.
 Even though the storks have become accustomed to spectators, they remain shy.
 Just let yourself be enchanted by the sight.

-Today, the "Gottesgabe" salt works, together with the Rheine Nature Zoo and the Bentlage Monastery, form the famous Bentlager triad.
-Various themed trails stretch through the beautiful grounds to the Ems River and show interesting insights into the history, present and nature of the park.
-The various paths can be combined to create very beautiful tours.
-Cyclists can reach the Salinenpark via the Ems Cycle Route and the 100 Castles Route.
+Today, the "Gottesgabe" salt works, together with the Bentlager Forest and the Bentlage Monastery, form the famous Bentlager triad.
+The Rheine Nature Zoo is also located right next to the park and is well worth a visit.
+Various themed trails stretch through the beautiful grounds to the Ems River and provide interesting insights into the history, present and nature of the park.
+The different paths can be combined to create very beautiful tours.
+Cyclists can reach the Salinenpark via the Ems Cycle Path and the 100 Castles Route.

 How much time should you plan for the Salinenpark?
 You should definitely take a break here on your cycle tour.
 If you want, you can also spend a whole day at the Bentlager Dreiklang.